 This opens up a new realm of possibilities in the field of Building Information Modeling, thereby giving architects, engineers, and site planners many benefits which help improve their quality, workflow, design, and project management.
 The switch also helps drive savings in terms of time and budget for building and infrastructure projects.

-management of digital representations of physical and functional characteristics of places.
+Building information modeling or BIM is a process that involves the generation and management of digital representations of physical and functional characteristics of places.
 These come in the form of 2D digital drawings, digital 3D models, aerial photography, or site scan files which can be extracted, exchanged, or networked to support

 the decision-making processes regarding a building or other built asset.